guiyepanta/k-lagan-challenge/README.md

 # SOLUTION:

-Microservicio desarrollado con Springboot + Java 17 + Maven + JPA.
-Para testear la aplicación se utiliza JUnit y Mockito

-Se aplica las siguientes ....
+###Microservice developed with:

+- Java 17
+- Springboot
+- Maven
+- JPA
+- OpenApi-doc / Swagger-ui

+###It was used:
 - TDD
+- JUnit / Mockito
 - DDD
 - Hexagonal Arquitecture
 - CQRS
 - Aspect for loging envents
-- Cache